 - Governing Document, violations, fines, or penalties Clearance (Estoppel Notice)

-- Maintenance work of exterior that needs to be done prior to closing
+- Maintenance work of the exterior that needs to be done prior to closing

 Probate Property Value with an HOA